ARTFL-Project/text-pair/README.md

 ### Dependencies

+-   Python 3.6 and up
 -   Node and NPM
 -   PostgreSQL: you will need to create a dedicated database and create a user with read/write permissions on that database.
+You will also need to create the pg_trgm extension on that database using the `CREATE EXTENSION pg_trgm;` run as a superuser in the PostgreSQL shell.
+-   A running instance of Apache

 ### Install script